RQ vs Celery for Python

 Task Definition & Execution Models

 RQ relies on direct function invocation and queue assignment.
 Tasks are standard Python functions enqueued via queue.enqueue().
-This model minimizes boilerplate.
-It lacks native routing, rate limiting, or execution time boundaries.
-Celery wraps tasks in @app.task decorators.
-It exposes granular controls for routing, rate limits, and execution timeouts.
+This model minimizes boilerplate but lacks native routing, rate limiting, or execution time boundaries.
+Celery wraps tasks in @app.task decorators and exposes granular controls for routing, rate limits, and execution timeouts.

 Workflow orchestration highlights another major divergence.
-Celery Canvas provides primitives for chains, groups, and chords.
-It enables complex DAG execution.
-RQ supports linear job chains.
-It requires external state management for branching workflows.
+Celery Canvas provides primitives for chains, groups, and chords, enabling complex DAG execution.
+RQ supports linear job chains but requires external state management for branching workflows.
 For teams prioritizing developer ergonomics over orchestration depth, reviewing Comparing RQ and Celery for lightweight Python tasks clarifies the trade-offs between simplicity and control.
+Periodic and cron-style work is its own decision point — RQ vs Celery for Django scheduled tasks compares rq-scheduler against Celery beat for recurring jobs.

 # RQ: Direct enqueue with timeout and retry parameters